Sunday, 30 November 2014

 CHOCOLATE SANDESH

-As I believe, balance in life is very important.
+As I believe, balance in life is important.
 Why do we need to leave sweets altogether for a healthy life?
 We will have it but in moderation.
-Taste bud satisfied and health restored.
+Taste bud satisfied, health restored.
 Having a sweet once a week will not kill us.
-We should not leave the world with the regret that we wanted to eat this or do this and we did not.
-That is a sort of torture on our soul.
+We should not leave the world with the regret that we wanted to eat this or do this, we did not.
+That is kind of torture on our soul.
 Do whatever you wish to but staying within limits.
 We need not deprive ourselves from the simple pleasures of life, there will not be a second one.

-Yes, all this while I was and am trying to promote and establish the simple philosophy of living your life to your heart's content maintaining balance and drawing a line wherever and whenever required.
-Well everybody knows it, I just jotted down.
+Yes, all this while I was / am trying to promote, establish the simple philosophy of living your life to your heart's content maintaining balance, whenever required.
+Well everyone knows it, I just jotted down.
 I prefer homemade sweets.
-They are easy to make using all ingredients available at home.
+They are easy to make using ingredients available at home.
 Just a little patience is required.
 Whenever there is abundance of chocolate at home, I plan a dessert or sweet with it.
 The festive season was round the corner, so whats better than Chocolate Sandesh, I thought.
-You just see so little ingredients have been used to prepare this.
+You can see few ingredients have been used to prepare this.

 INGREDIENTS :